andyzhangx/demo/demo/nginx-server/README.md

  - supported agent OS: Linux

 # About
-This demo would set up a simple nginx-server, the data is stored in an azure file.
+This demo would set up a simple nginx-server, current demo repository will be `git clone` into an `azurefile` folder which is stored in an azure file in the application set up.

 # Prerequisite
 An kubernetes cluster with a azure file storage class(name as `azurefile`) should be set up before running deployment scripts.